 A list of current ADT members is available here.

-The biennial ADT-sponsored conference, Good Stress, Bad Stress, and the Teaching-Learning Relationship, open to all University educators, staff and graduate students, will take place on Thursday, April 27, 2017, from 10:00 AM to 3:00 PM at the McNamara Alumni Center.
-To register for the conference, go to https://goo.gl/forms/8l7UmWKU2JerfROF2
+The most recent biennial ADT-sponsored conference, Good Stress, Bad Stress, and the Teaching-Learning Relationship, open to all University educators, staff and graduate students, took place on Thursday, April 27, 2017 at the McNamara Alumni Center.

-The biennial ADT retreat took place Friday, September 23 to Sunday, September 25, 2016 at Ruttgers Bay Lake Lodge, in Deerwood, Minnesota.
-The theme of the retreat was: Student Mental Health and Wellness: So We Can Teach and They Can Learn.
+The most recent biennial ADT retreat took place Friday, September 23 to Sunday, September 25, 2016 at Ruttgers Bay Lake Lodge, in Deerwood, Minnesota.
+The theme of the retreat was Student Mental Health and Wellness: So We Can Teach and They Can Learn.

 April 17, 2017 member lunch with Vice Provost for Faculty and Academic Affairs, Rebecca Ropers-Huilman, David Langley (CEI), Jane O'Brien (CEI) and Annette McNamara (ATSS) on Peer Review of Teaching, 237 Morrill Hall.